Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 \SecRef{Introduction}{intro}

 We start with a very general idea in algebraic topology.
-Suppose we are given a continuous map of spaces or a map of spectra $f \colon \underline{S} \to \underline{T}$.
-One is generally interested in the homomorphism that is induced on the (stable) homotopy groups $f_n \colon \pi_n (\underline{S}) \to \pi_n (\underline{T})$.
-For a naturally constructed map $f$, the basic question is whether $f_n$ is an isomorphism for a given integer $n$, or an injection, or a surjection.
+Suppose we are given a continuous map of spaces $f \colon \underline{S} \to \underline{T}$.
+One is generally interested in the homomorphism that is induced on the homotopy groups $f_n \colon \pi_n (\underline{S}) \to \pi_n (\underline{T})$.
+The basic question is whether $f_n$ is an isomorphism for a given integer $n$, or an injection, or a surjection.
 If $f$ induces isomorphisms $f_n$ for all $n$, we refer to $f$ as a weak homotopy equivalence or simply an equivalence.

-Since we will be working on the level of spectra, in order to translate such properties via the functor $\pi_n$ we will want to establish split injectivity and split surjectivity.
+Since we will be working on the level of spaces, in order to translate such properties via the functor $\pi_n$ we will want to establish split injectivity and split surjectivity.
 This means, in the instance of split injectivity, that there should be another map $g \colon \underline{T} \to \underline{S}$ called a \textit{splitting} such that $g \circ f \simeq \id$ on $\underline{S}$.
-In this case, for any homotopy invariant functor $\Phi$ on the category of spectra, $\Phi (g) \circ \Phi (f) = \id$ on $\Phi (S)$, and so $\Phi (f)$ is also a split injection.
+In this case, for any homotopy invariant functor $\Phi$ on the category of spaces, $\Phi (g) \circ \Phi (f) = \id$ on $\Phi (S)$, and so $\Phi (f)$ is also a split injection.
 This can be applied to the functors $\Phi = \pi_n$.
-Also, attempting to do this on the level of spectra means we are shooting for split injectivity for all integers $n$.
+Also, attempting to do this on the level of spaces means we are shooting for split injectivity for all integers $n$.

 The basic way to establish that $f$ is a split injection is thus to \textit{engineer} another spectrum $\underline{M}$ which receives two maps $s \colon \underline{S} \to \underline{M}$ and $t \colon \underline{T} \to \underline{M}$ which form a commutative traingle